 Once upon a time, and not so long ago, there was a deep canyon that sat at the bottom of the Grand Coulee.
 It wasn’t far from Seaton’s Landing, and the road down to the ferry crept along the steep 400 foot embankment that would spell certain death to any wagon careless enough to wander off the edge.
 The canyon had many names by the many diverse people that came along and claimed it, but most modern people know it as Rattlesnake Canyon.
 The canyon itself was a bend in the Columbia River that got cut off, dried up and left behind as the mighty river dug deeper into a new bed.
 On the upriver side was a narrow gap where the waters of the river once ran, now it was filled with wave after wave of deep basalt rocks and boulders.
 In some places where there was soil, grass, sage and pine trees grew, making it a wild natural habitat filled with all sorts of wildlife.
 Cougar, bear, deer, pheasants, it was a lively ecosystem and for generations visited by the indigenous people.
 The canyon had many fresh water springs, a few resembled streams running from the rocks and the river had a shallow spot with sandbars that could be used for fishing.
 In the center rose a great hill filled with granite boulders.
 In the winter there were caves hidden among the granite that became shelters against the harsh conditions.
 Rumors of great wars, hunts and trials can still be heard resonating out of the canyon.

 The first white person to set up home in Rattlesnake Canyon was a man the history books call Texas Jack.
 Most people say Texas Jack was on the laim, hiding out from someone or running from something in his past.
-This was around the late 1890s and the region was sparsely populated, but more settlers were slowly arriving.
 Jack set up his place of residence in a cave down at the bottom of Rattlesnake Canyon and he lived off the land, hunting game and foraging.
 His cave had a wooden support and was about halfway down the canyon.
 He could walk to the sandbars and fish, or to the more rough area at the mouth where the indigenous people sometimes camped.
 Texas Jack wasn’t alone, with him was a person he called “Woman” as if that was her name.
 Some say she was a half breed, and she was uneducated, rarely spoke and was in awe of the trappings of modern civilization.
 Sometimes Jack and Woman would venture out of the canyon and drop in unexpected at their neighbors.
 They would always ask for a cup of sugar or some weak excuse, and they always looked tattered and bewildered, even a bit dangerous.
 Woman in the same ragged style mens clothes as Jack, and cussed just as fiercely.
 They were always eyed with suspicion, and some say it was because they were ‘uneducated’ that they were treated unfairly.
 Texas Jack and Woman were last seen one winter astride a single horse headed down an Indian trail, Woman had socks on her hands and they were both wrapped up tight for a long ride.
 In the spring when the people went to investigate Jack’s cave they found buried evidence indicating that Texas Jack and Woman had indeed been up to no good.
 Many years later long time coulee pioneer Charlie Osborne told Wenatchee World reporter Hu Blonk; “Texas Jack is a horse thief and a lair.”

 By the early 1910’s the orchard in Rattlesnake Canyon had grown into a wonderful canopy of fruit and willow trees.
 It was now under the ownership of A.L.
 Davis, his wife and children.
 Families came from all over to buy the fruit and enjoy a day in the park like settings.
 Everyone thought it was a novelty to sit in the middle of a desert munching on a pear or apple.
 The fruit was even boxed and sold, as well as gift baskets as souvenirs.
 Mrs Davis was quite the artist and designer, she would dye scraps of cloth and make hooked rugs based on seed catalog art that she would sell alongside the fruit.
 She was also known for her beautiful floral arrangements of which she would grow all the flowers herself.
 By the 1920s the orchard took on the distinction of being a ‘show’ orchard, a wonderful miraculous place that people could spend a whole day and be entertained.
 A beautiful crystal clear fresh water spring ran from the old irrigation down the center of the canyon towards the river, and it always seemed sunny and hot.
 The canyon itself became known as Davis Canyon.